Ayiwoma/SQL-Project/README.md

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)

-1. The data reveals how a company can get information on which places get the most revenue.
+1. The data reveals how a business can get information on which places get the most revenue.

-2. The  data can show the company which product sells the most and what location buys certain products the most.
+2. The  data can show the business which product sells the most and what location buys certain products the most.

 3. The data can show which site are visited and how long a user makes a choice one a selection